Fiat money

-The term fiat derives from the Latin word fiat, meaning "let it be done" (Note: Fīat is the third-person singular present active subjunctive of fiō ("I become", "I am made").) used in the sense of an order, decree or resolution.
+The term fiat derives from Latin for "let [it] be done", (Note: Fīat is the third-person singular present active subjunctive of fiō ("I become", "I am made").) used in the sense of an order, decree or resolution.

 Treatment in economics

 Most of the money in the economy is created, not by printing presses at the central bank, but by banks when they provide loans. [...]
 This also means as you pay off the loan, the electronic money your bank created is 'deleted' – it no longer exists.
 So essentially, banks create money, not wealth.